FrancescaSrc/frontend_projects/react_basics/README.md

 To download the start code go to: [Create React App](https://github.com/facebookincubator/create-react-app).

-## TL;DR
+## Try it out

-To get started or install this project locally:
+To get started, install first React
+* npm install -g create-react-app

+Create a react app from scratch
+* npx create-react-app my-app
+* cd my-app
+* npm start

+Or install the code in this project:
 * download the project code
 * install all project dependencies with `npm install`
 * start the development server with `npm start`